A vote to approve amendments to the constitution and bylaws was unanimously passed at the annual business meeting on October 21st, 2017.

 VI.
 Disbursement of Funds

-All monies must be disbursed by the Treasurer/Assistant Treasurer with notification to the Board of Directors.
+All monies must be disbursed by the Executive Director or Treasurer with notification to the Board of Directors during the treasurer report at each Board meeting.

 VII.
 Amendments to the Bylaws